 There is a form of corporate status used by religious communities that can be used to avoid having taxable income.
 This is the type of structure classified by the IRS as a 501(d) corporation.
 To qualify as a 501(d), the IRS requires you to have a religious basis, combine sources of income, occupy a common piece of property, and have a communal treasury in which everyone has an equal share.
 The net earnings of the members are aggregated and divided into equal annual pro-rated shares which are reported on Form K-1.
-The Tax Court has forced IRS to use a fairly broad definition of these criteria, approving the 501(d) application of Twin Oaks, the “Walden” community in Virginia.
+The Tax Court has forced IRS to use a fairly broad definition of these criteria, approving the 501(d) application of Twin Oaks, an intentional community in Virginia (see box below).

 This is a very brief summary of collective approaches to war tax refusal.
 They require careful research and planning so that members know what they are getting into, and so that the structure can withstand possible scrutiny by the IRS.